aeronau/yaml2latex/README.md

       french: '...'
 ```

 The selection can be carried out using the command `./yaml2latex.py examples/simple_selector/simple_selector.yaml --select lang catalan`.
 Multiple `select` can be chained, producing a separate document for each language.
 The name of the file includes the parameters chosen.
-If multiple selectors are listed in `select`, then all the combinations will be produced as different documents (e.g. `--select lang catalan --select lang english --select weather rain --select weather sun` will produce 4 documents, all the possible combinations).
-One can also add which option is the default one (so it is always created even if not passed as an argument in the command line), as shown below (if only `--select lang french` is passed for the YAML file below, three files will be generated, one for `catalan`, one for `english` and one for `french`).
+If multiple selectors are listed with `--select`, then all the combinations will be produced as different documents (e.g. `--select lang catalan --select lang english --select weather rain --select weather sun` will produce 4 documents, all the possible combinations).
+One can also add which option is the default one (so it is always created even if not passed as an argument in the command line), as shown below (if `--select lang french --select weather sun` is passed for the YAML file below, three _sun_ files will be generated, one for `catalan`, one for `english` and one for `french`).
+Only specifying one selector in the command line (assuming multiple selectors appear in the YAML file) is not enough to trigger a new job.
 Three files (every combination of the defaults) are created with `./yaml2latex.py examples/simple_selector/simple_selector.yaml`.

 ```
 template: 'simple_selector_template.tex'